Trump Task Force to Fight Crypto Fraud

 With the lure of big returns attracting investors—and scammers—to cryptocurrencies, the White House has taken action to protect consumers.
 President Trump recently signed an executive order creating a new task force that will pay particular attention to financial crimes such as digital currency fraud, money laundering scams and other digitally enabled financial crimes.

-The frenzy around all things crypto is making companies and initiatives built on the A blockchain—the technology underlying bitcoin and other c...
+The frenzy around all things crypto is making companies and initiatives built on the A blockchain is a shared digital ledger, or a continually up...
 More technology ripe for frauds ranging from Ponzi schemes to bogus Initial Coin Offerings (ICOs), which have been called the next gold rush.
 According to Bloomberg, “In forming a new task force to protect consumers from fraud, the Trump administration made clear that one of the greatest threats to the public is just emerging: red-hot markets for crypto coins.”
 The target of the new task force’s work will be to provide guidance for investigators monitoring digital currency fraud and to improve cooperation among government agencies.

 Awareness has been steadily growing that the huge swings in the value of cryptocurrencies got ahead of regulators, creating fertile ground for fraud and other financial crimes.
 Earlier this year, for instance, the New York Times quoted Kevin Werbach, a professor at the University of Pennsylvania’s Wharton School, on the topic.
 “Cryptocurrencies are almost a perfect vehicle for scams.
 The combination of credulous buyers and low barriers for scammers were bound to lead to a high level of fraud, if and when the money involved got large.
 The fact that the money got huge almost overnight, before there were good regulatory or even self-regulatory models in place, made the problem acute.”